Floer Homology with DG Coefficients. Applications to cotangent bundles: Floer theory with DG coefficients

 By abuse of language we will also refer to $(h_{x^+,y^-})$ as \emph{the} parametrized continuation cocycle subordinated to the twisting cocycles $(m_{x^+,y^+})$, $(m_{x^-,y^-})$ and to the continuation cocycles $(\nu^i_{x^+,y^-})$ for $i=0,1$.
-The next result is a straightforward consequence of Proposition~\ref{representingchainparametrizedFloercontinuation}.
+The next result states that it indeed satisfies the equation of Definition \ref{def:general-parametrized}.
+It is a straightforward consequence of Proposition~\ref{representingchainparametrizedFloercontinuation}.

 \begin{proposition} Any parametrized continuation cocycle satisfies the equation

 \end{proposition}

 \begin{remark} One can also phrase a uniqueness statement for parametrized continuation cocycles, similar to the uniqueness statement for continuation cocycles.
 This would involve continuation cocycles parametrized by the square $[0,1]^2$.
 The latter are uniquely determined up to continuation cocycles parametrized by the cube $[0,1]^3$, and so on.
 Higher hierarchies of this kind have already made their appearance in the literature, see for example~\cite{CO} or~\cite{Varolgunes}, and a complete homotopical treatment in the context of Morse theory was given by Mazuir~\cite{Mazuir2}. \end{remark}